skimnc/mbp2011guide/README.md

 ## If you're going to edit, good info:

 1. Organization: please follow these guidelines:
-	- images go in /img/
+	- images go in /extras/img/
 	- html goes in /extras/
-	- plain.css in /
+	- CSS formatting in /dist/ and /css/

 2. Please submit changes through github to keep the page up to date.